violenti/aks-terraform-template/README.md

 terraform apply
 ```

-### Installation of pre-commit for Ubuntu 20.04 and higher
+### Installation of pre-commit and terraform docs for Ubuntu 20.04 and higher

 ```
 sudo apt update